ethanfwalters/Sinister_Six/README.md

 This is Ethan's README file.
+Changing the file for commit error.